 BaFin announces stricter rules for insurtechs

-Young insurance companies are planning too little money, Bafin criticizes.
-Now the supervisory authority wants to take stricter action against this.
+Young insurance companies plan too little money, criticizes Bafin.
+The supervisory authority now wants to take stricter action against this.

-The Federal Financial Supervisory Authority (BaFin) wants to regulate insuretechs more strongly in the future, as it announced last week.
-In the "BaFin Journal", the authority criticizes that young insurance companies would often plan too little money in the beginning.
-Therefore, start-ups should have to show more own funds in the future than before.
+The German Federal Financial Supervisory Authority (BaFin) wants to regulate insuretechs more strictly in future, as it announced last week.
+In the "BaFin Journal", the authority criticizes the fact that young insurance companies often plan too little money at the beginning.
+In future, start-ups will therefore have to provide more own funds than before.

-"The BaFin publication only refers to a very small part of the insurtechs, namely the neocarriers that already have an insurance license - which is currently only a little more than a handful in Germany," Nikolai Dördrechter, Managing Partner at XTP, tells the online portal Versicherungsbote.
-He therefore predicts fewer start-ups: "Setting up neocarriers with their own BaFin licence will require significantly more capital in future than in the past.
-This reduces the return from an investor's point of view.
-"Criticism also comes from the lawyer for banking supervisory law Frederik Winter.
-"With the requirement for a complete out-financing at the time of licensing, however, the supervisory authority interprets the legal requirements very strictly and extensively," he told Handelsblatt
+"The BaFin publication only refers to a very small proportion of insurtechs, namely the neocarriers that already have an insurance license - which is currently just over a handful in Germany," says Nikolai Dördrechter, Managing Partner at XTP, the online portal insurance messenger.
+He therefore predicts fewer start-ups: "Setting up neocarriers with their own BaFin license will require significantly more capital in the future than before.
+This reduces the return from an investor's perspective.
+"Criticism also comes from banking supervision lawyer Frederik Winter.
+"With the demand for complete funding for licensing, the supervisory authority is interpreting the legal requirements very strictly and extensively," he told the Handelsblatt.

 Newsletter